Elizabeth Legge

 • "Circling the Computational: Jean-François Lyotard and Michael Snow’s LaRégionCentrale,” in Adam Lauder, ed.Variable Conditions: Para-computational Arts in Canada, 1965-1995 (McGill-Queen's University Press, 2023).

 • “When Awe turns to ‘awww’: Jeff Koons’s Balloon Dog and the Cute Sublime,” in The Aesthetics and Affects of Cuteness, Joshua Dale, Joyce Goggin, Julia Leyda, Anthony P. McIntyre, and Diane Negra eds.
-(London: Routledge, 2017)
+(London: Routledge, 2017).
+Reprint in Sianne Ngai, ed.
+The Cute (Boston: MIT, 2022)

 • “Boring Cool People: Some British Boredoms,” in Boredom Studies: Postdisciplinary Inquiries.
 Julian Haladyn and Michael Gardiner eds.
 (London: Routledge, 2016)